Officials consider future of Arizona State Fairgrounds

 The state expects to release a final report this summer.

-The Arizona Exposition and State Fair Board has estimated that the site requires more than $16 million in repairs.
+The Arizona Exposition and State Fair Board has estimated that the site and its aging buildings require more than $16 million in repairs.

+The fair board is funded by the money generated from the fair and other events, but the state caps its spending.

+The board can spend $12 million on general operations each year and $1 million on repairs and improvements.

 Comments